Daemonic ergotropy in continuously-monitored open quantum batteries: Daemonic ergotropy in continuously-monitored open quantum systems

-Besides the kind of detection performed on the environment, a significant parameter characterizing such unravellings is the measurement efficiency $\eta$.
-In particular, we recall that for $\eta=1$, that is when one assumes a projective (rank-one) measurement, and for an initial pure state for the system, one can prove that the evolution can be described via a stochastic Schroedinger equation, and the conditional state remains pure during the whole dynamics~\cite{WisemanMilburn,Jacobs2014a}.
+Besides the kind of detection performed on the environment, such unravellings are characterized by their measurement efficiency $\eta$, that comprehensively quantifies the portion of the environment that is accessible and the efficiency of the detector.
+In particular, we recall that for $\eta=1$, that is when one assumes that the environment is fully accessible and measurable via a projective (rank-one) measurement, and for an initial pure state for the system, one can prove that the evolution can be described via a stochastic Schrödinger equation, and the conditional state remains pure during the whole dynamics~\cite{wisemanQuantumMeasurementControl2009,jacobsQuantumMeasurementTheory2014}.
 We can now present one of the main results via the following proposition: